-- 1. The programmatic changes to the California Advanced Services Fund program as set forth in Appendix 1 (Broadband Infrastructure Account Requirements, Guidelines and Application Materials), attached hereto, are hereby adopted. - 2.
-The deadline to file applications for the Right of First Refusal is January 15, 2019. - 3.
-The deadline to file applications for the next round of the California Advanced Services Fund Infrastructure Grant Account is April 1, 2019. - 4.
-Rulemaking 12-10-012 remains open.
+1. The programmatic changes to the California Advanced Services Fund program as set forth in Appendix 1 (Broadband Infrastructure Account Requirements, Guidelines and Application Materials), attached hereto, are hereby adopted.

+2. The Commission will not accept CASF Infrastructure Account applications prior to April 1, 2019 application deadline.

+3. The deadline to file applications for the Right of First Refusal is January 15, 2019.

+4. The deadline to file applications for the next round of the California Advanced Services Fund Infrastructure Grant Account is April 1, 2019.

+5. Rulemaking 12-10-012 remains open.